mlaurijsse/homebridge-rflink-gateway/README.md

 `watchdog` Watchdog timer in minutes for devices not responding.
 If a device is not heard from it will be marked as 'Unavailable' in the home app.
 Defaults to 60 minutes.

+`history` Enables historical value graphing with iOS apps supporting historical graphing.
+Only supported for Temperature, Humidity and Motion devices.

 `mqttHost` name or ip address of your mqtt host.
 Required to enable mqtt device mode.

 `mqttTopic` Optional topic for mqtt messages from your rflink device, defaults to `RFLink/msg`

+### Optional parameters for Temperature Sensors

+`alarmOver`: Optional, Create a fake contact sensor called name + Over Alarm.
+Value is temperature in Celsius that if exceeded will trigger the contact sensor.

+`alarmUnder`: Optional, Create a fake contact sensor called name + Under Alarm.
+Value is temperature in Celsius that if dropped below will trigger the contact sensor.

 ## Credits

-* NortherMan54 - Support for mqtt based RFLink devices, ie https://github.com/couin3/RFLink
+* NortherMan54 - Support for mqtt based RFLink devices, ie https://github.com/couin3/RFLink, Motion Sensors, temperature alarms and historical graphing.